Cath Harper, Communications Manager

-Experienced Event Manager Cath Harper is a former lawyer who practised corporate law in Sydney before spending a decade working in Spain.
-Upon returning to WA, Cath has built a new career in the conference sector.
+Cath harper is a former lawyer who practised corporate law in Sydney before spending a decade working in Spain.
+Upon returning to WA, Cath has built a new career in the conference sector…

-Cath has worked in Event Management, Fundraising and Advisory roles for Australian Wildlife Conservancy, Cancer Support WA, and the WA Association for Mental Health, before joining Evolve Events in mid-2018.
+Cath has worked in event management, fundraising and communications roles for Australian Wildlife Conservancy, Cancer Support WA, and the WA Association for Mental Health, before joining Evolve Events in mid-2018.

-She has worked as the Sponsorship and Exhibitions Manager for a series of successful events.
+She has worked as the sponsorship and exhibitions manager for a series of successful events.
 In addition to positive financial outcomes, often exceeding expectations, Cath possesses a special talent for building and maintaining real relationships with funding organisations and has built up a strong network of contacts.
-With her meticulous attention to detail, she is also responsible for venue liaison, managing the needs of keynote speakers and VIPs and overseeing quality control for conference documents and merchandise.

-Cath also plays a key role in quality control for our training program as lead editor for the organisation.
-She reviews all programs and undertakes the final stage in ensuring they are client ready.
+Cath also plays a key role in quality control for our training program as lead editor for the organisation and has now moved into our newly created role of Communications Manager.

 Laura Young is the newest addition to the Evolve team.
 A skilled administration professional, she has worked extensively with local businesses and brings strong attention to detail and outstanding customer service skills to the Evolve team…

-In addition to providing a high level of customer service and handling most enquiries, Clara is our ticketing specialist, who will ensure a smooth and effective registration system and assist with reporting requirements.
+In addition to providing a high level of customer service and handling most enquiries, Laura is our ticketing specialist, who will ensure a smooth and effective registration system and assist with reporting requirements.
 Laura’s background aligns well with the Evolve values, as she has previously hosted workshops based around personal growth, acceptance, and building self-esteem.